iommirocks/iommi/docs/howto.rst

 The `filter__field` namespace is used to configure the :doc:`Field`, so here you can pass any argument to `Field` here to customize it.

+If you just want to have the filter available in the advanced query language, you can turn off the field in the generated form by passing `filter__field__include=False`:

 .. _attrs: